 See More...See Less..., 'trainingThe process of teaching an artificial intelligence (AI) system to make decisions or predictions based on data.
 This involves feeding large amounts of data into the AI algorithm, allowing it to learn and adapt.
 The training can involve various techniques like supervised learning, where the AI is given input-output pairs, or unsupervised learning, where the AI identifies patterns and relationships in the data on its own.
 The effectiveness of AI training is critical to the performance and accuracy of the AI system.

-See More...See Less... is akin to coaching a new employee through the intricacies of sorting coins—a task that can be approached in two distinct ways: supervised and unsupervised learningA type of machine learning where algorithms are trained on data without explicit instructions on what to do.
-The algorithms look for patterns and structures in the data on their own.
+See More...See Less...' a neural network is akin to coaching a new employee through the intricacies of sorting coins.
+As we'd seen earlier in our discussion, training can be approached via supervised learningSupervised Learning is a type of machine learning where models are trained on labeled data to make predictions or decisions.

 See More...See Less....
 To grasp these concepts, it's crucial to understand 'labelsIn the context of AI, labeling is the process of identifying and marking data with labels to indicate the output or category that the data belongs to.
 This is crucial in supervised learning for training models to recognize patterns or make predictions.